 The inside of the box requires the measurement of your chisel and drill ¾ holes.
 The dadoes are filled with a block plane and attach the hinges.
 Apply Tried and True Danish oil for a finish.

 You make a toolbox that matches your budget.
 The toolbox should be waterproof and lightweight and made of two small and one big box, held by eight arms.
 The arms are attached to the boxes using standard screws for wood.

 You are allowed to use a toolbox with compartments to take less time on a project looking for a specific chisel.
 Multiple styles come with the box, and you make yours or buy a type of your choice.
 They come in sizes and colors, and you can have a toolbox that matches the color of your chisels.

 When hanging chisels on a wall hanger, make the wooden rack, and the tidiest option is a hole per chisel.
 Chisels should not share drilled holes since they will not hang properly on a narrow shelf.
 There have to be slots for the wider ones.
 The maximum capacity separates two strips of wood by spacers of ¼ inch.

-The holes and slots allow you to insert and remove the chisel without needing much space above the holder.
+The holes and slots allow you to insert and remove the chisel without much space above the holder.
 Each chisel has its own storage space without taking much space from the wall.
 Even the handles do not rub each other.
 You easily label your chisels just in case you are sparing new ones for later.